ISISComputingGroup/ibex_developers_manual/Instron-stress-rig.md

 > If this command is sent with the Off parameter, actuator manifold pressure is turned Off immediately, and the Actuator On button is disabled.

 To re-enable the actuator (hydraulics control), first check that the cause of the panic stop is no longer an issue.
-Then you may need to send the command `C23,1` to the stress rig via the arbitary command interface on the stress rig OPI once the rig is back in a safe state.
+Then you may need to send the command `C23,1` to the stress rig via the arbitrary command interface on the stress rig OPI once the rig is back in a safe state.

 If the above command fails, restarting the hardware and then the IOC should boot the stress rig back up with the actuator enabled.